DanielQujun/prometheus-consul/README.md

 consul.
 The `file_sd_configs` should take into consideration, but it's not suitable for large-scale services.

-On the other side, there are few blogs or tutorial for the best practice, furthermore, it's not convenience for Operations Engineers to operator the consul's api directly. for making our work more efficiently, I write this little tool.
+On the other side, there are few blogs or tutorial for the best practice, furthermore, it's not convenience for Operations Engineers to interact with the consul's API directly. for making our work more efficiently, I write this little tool.

 ## Background
 [中文](docs/prometheus-with-consul.md)